Baden-Baden, Germany Guide

 Approximately 1 hour 45 minutes by car Maulbronn Monastery is a remarkably well-preserved medieval Cistercian monastery, a UNESCO World Heritage site.
 Explore the monastery's cloisters, church, refectory, and other buildings, and learn about the life of the monks who lived there.
 The monastery offers a fascinating glimpse into medieval monastic life.

-Variable, depending on the specific location within the park, but generally within 1-2 hours by car Just across the border in France, Strasbourg is a captivating city blending French and German influences.
+Approximately 1 hour by car or train Just across the border in France, Strasbourg is a captivating city blending French and German influences.
 Its historic center, Grande Île, is a UNESCO World Heritage site, characterized by charming canals, half-timbered houses, and the awe-inspiring Strasbourg Cathedral.
 The city offers a delightful mix of culture, cuisine, and history, making it a perfect day trip.

 Approximately 1 hour by train or car Known as the "Jewel of the Black Forest," Freiburg is a vibrant university town with a sunny disposition.
 Its charming Altstadt features "Bächle" (small water-filled runnels) alongside cobblestone streets, and the impressive Freiburg Minster.
 The surrounding Black Forest offers opportunities for hiking and outdoor activities.

-Approximately 1 hour 30 minutes by car or train Triberg
+Approximately 1 hour 15 minutes by car or train Bühlertal

 Travel Time